arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 }
 ```

-By default, this will run as a Theory of 100 tests.<br/>
+This is a perfectly legit property test.
+When executed, this will run as a Theory of 100 tests.<br/>
 It does not look intimidating, does it?

 ### A more complex functionality
 The previous approach works as long as you don't need to fine tune the creation of the input value.
-Let's see something more challenging<br/>
+Let's see something more challenging.<br/>
 Recoll the original requirement:

 ```